SEO Siloing: What, Why, How

 What is SEO siloing?
 Why should you do SEO siloing?
 And how do you silo a website?

-These are common questions that site owners have as they embark on their journey of strategic search engine optimization.
+These are common questions that site owners have as they embark on their strategic search engine optimization journey.

-In this article, I’ll give the what, the why and how of SEO siloing so you can build a better website that:
+In this article, I’ll give the what, why, and how of SEO siloing so you can build a better website that:

-- Helps you rank better in the search engine results pages
+• Helps you rank better on the search engine results pages

 Here’s the outline: